mobile-dev-inc/maestro-docs/api-reference/commands/startrecording.md

 ...
 ```

-Your recording will then be available
+Your recording will then be available in your test directory.

 {% content-ref url="stoprecording.md" %}
 [stoprecording.md](stoprecording.md)